djosborne/calico-containers/docs/mesos/DockerizedDeployment.md

 ## Mesos Agent

+Use the following commands to tell the Mesos Agent where to find Zookeeper.
 The Mesos Agent uses Zookeeper to keep track of the current Mesos Master.
-Use the following command to tell the Mesos Agent where to find Zookeeper.
-We installed it on the same host as the Mesos Master earlier, so substitute the name or IP of that host for `zookeeperip`.
+We installed it on the same host as the Mesos Master earlier, so substitute the name or IP of that host for `<ZOOKEEPER_IP>`:

+    sudo sh -c 'echo ZK=<ZOKEEPER_IP> > /etc/sysconfig/mesos-agent'

+You also need to specify the IP address of the Agent to connect to the Mesos cluster.
+Run the following command, replacing `<AGENT_IP>` with the Agent's IP address.

-    sudo sh -c 'echo ZK=zookeeperip > /etc/sysconfig/mesos-agent'
+    sudo sh -c 'echo IP=<AGENT_IP> > /etc/sysconfig/mesos-agent'

 Then, enable the Mesos Agent service